xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

 ## Homework

  * Feb.
+28, 2023
+   * Watch three videos to learn basic differentiation principles.
+[Video 1](https://youtu.be/l9xARvXbrKA) on differentiate power functions, [Video 2](https://youtu.be/InTm0xZFrM8) on differentiate expoential functions, [Video 3](https://youtu.be/lammmGrmApY) on basic differentiation rules.
+   * Work on Week 7 Assignment in WileyPLUS.
+   * There will be no quiz this Thursday.
+The next quiz will be next Thursday Mar.
+9.

+ * Feb.
 23, 2023
    * Complete most of Week 6 Assignment in WileyPLUS except for the problems on calculating derivatives.
 We will cover that next week.